belayb/BayesGmed/README.md

 # BayesGmed

 The R package **BayesGmed** implements parametric mediation analysis using the Bayesian g-formula approch.
 In addition to the estimation of causal mediation effects, the package also allows researchers to conduct sensitivity analysis.
+The methodology behind the R-package and a demonstartion of its application can be found on [arxiv] (https://arxiv.org/abs/2210.08499)
 The package’s source code is hosted on [GitHub](https://github.com/belayb/BayesGmed/).
 More information can be found on the **BayesGmed**’s Vignette .

 # Install